Advertising and Public Relations

 Careers in Advertising and Public Relations

-A degree in strategic communication can open opportunities for students to pursue careers in a variety of industries.
-Graduates typically land jobs as account executives, media planners, marketing and communication specialists, public information officers, public relations directors, brand managers and digital strategists.
-Many strategic communication professionals work for nonprofits, educational institutions, entertainment businesses, healthcare, agencies, private businesses, government organizations and more.
+A degree in advertising and public relations opens opportunities for students to pursue careers in a variety of industries.
+Graduates typically land jobs as account executives, media planners, communication specialists, public information officers, public relations directors, diversity and inclusion officers, brand managers and digital strategists.

 Choose a Track